Best NAS devices for home use 2026: 11 Compared (8 Sources)

 Summary

-The home NAS market in 2026 is more competitive than ever, with established brands like Synology and QNAP facing strong challenges from newcomers such as UGREEN and TerraMaster.
-Prices for capable 2-bay units start around $170, while feature-rich 4-bay models range from $440 to $700, and premium 5-bay systems sit at $800.
-Nearly all mid-range and higher models now include 2.5GbE networking, M.2 NVMe caching slots, and support for Docker containers and media streaming through Plex or Jellyfin. [src1, src2, src5]
+The home NAS market in Q1 2026 is more competitive than ever, with established brands like Synology and QNAP facing strong challenges from UGREEN and TerraMaster.
+The biggest development since our last review is the Synology DS225+, which replaces the DS224+ with a long-overdue upgrade to 2.5GbE networking while keeping the same Intel J4125 CPU and $300 price point.
+UGREEN has also expanded its lineup with the budget-oriented DH4300 Plus (~$400), a 4-bay ARM-based NAS targeting mainstream home users.
+Prices for capable 2-bay units start at $170, while feature-rich 4-bay models range from $400 to $700, and premium 5-bay systems sit at $800. [src1, src2, src4]

 Synology remains the top recommendation for most home users thanks to its polished DiskStation Manager (DSM) software and long-term update support (~10 years), though its hardware specs sometimes lag behind competitors at the same price point.
-QNAP offers more aggressive hardware -- the TS-464 packs dual 2.5GbE, M.2 slots, PCIe expansion, and HDMI output for ~$550 -- but its QTS software has a steeper learning curve.
-UGREEN's NASync lineup has emerged as the best value in 2025-2026, pairing Intel 12th-gen processors and DDR5 RAM with competitive pricing, though its UGOS software is still maturing. [src1, src3, src7]
+QNAP offers more aggressive hardware — the TS-464 packs dual 2.5GbE, M.2 slots, PCIe expansion, and HDMI output for ~$550 — but its QTS software has a steeper learning curve.
+UGREEN's NASync lineup continues to deliver the best hardware-per-dollar, with the DXP4800 Plus pairing an Intel 12th-gen CPU, 8GB DDR5, and 10GbE networking at ~$620.
+ASUSTOR's AS6702T v2 now brings dual 5GbE ports to the 2-bay segment for the first time. [src1, src3, src7, src8]

-For Plex or Jellyfin media serving, Intel-based models with Quick Sync hardware transcoding (DS224+, TS-464, ASUSTOR AS5402T, UGREEN DXP4800 Plus) are strongly preferred over AMD-based units (DS925+, DS1525+) which only support direct play.
-Budget buyers looking for simple file backup and photo storage can save significantly with ARM-based models like the Synology DS223j ($170) or QNAP TS-233 ($170), though these lack transcoding capability and are limited to 1GbE speeds. [src1, src2, src4]
+For Plex or Jellyfin media serving, Intel-based models with Quick Sync hardware transcoding (DS225+, TS-464, ASUSTOR AS6702T v2, UGREEN DXP4800 Plus) are strongly preferred over AMD-based units (DS925+, DS1525+) which only support direct play.
+Budget buyers looking for simple file backup and photo storage can save significantly with the Synology DS223j ($170) or QNAP TS-233 ($225), though these ARM-based units lack transcoding capability and are limited to 1GbE speeds. [src1, src2, src6]

 ModelPriceBaysCPURAMNetworkBest ForBuy